workplacebuddy/shurly/README.md

 -   To start: `cargo sqlx migrate run`
 -   To revert: `cargo sqlx migrate revert`

+#### Rust version

+Shurly is tested on Rust version 1.65, stable and beta.
+The Docker images are created with the `rust:1.65-slim` base image.

 # Things to to (maybe)

 -   [ ] Endpoints to expose some statistics, data is already captured